Is Publix Open On Thanksgiving 2019?

+Publix is not open on Thanksgiving Day 2019.
 While most people do their Thanksgiving shopping in the days leading up to the holiday, it isn’t uncommon to find that you may be missing a certain ingredient.
 If you are thinking about running out to Publix on Thanksgiving morning, though, you won’t be able to.
-As it turns out, the popular grocery chain won’t be open so that employees can spend the day with their families.
+The popular grocery chain closes its doors on that holiday so that its employees can spend the day with their families.

 “All stores and pharmacies will be closed on Thanksgiving Day, November 28, so that our associates can share the day with family and friends.
-We’ll be back to our regular hours on Friday, November 29, for your convenience,” a statement on the website reads.
+We’ll be back to our regular hours on Friday, November 29, for your convenience,” a statement on the Publix website reads.

-While some stores stay open for at least a few hours on Thanksgiving, Publix has decided to keep their doors closed for the duration of the holiday.
+While some stores stay open for at least a few hours on Thanksgiving, Publix has decided to close for the duration of the holiday.
 However, Thanksgiving isn’t the only holiday that Publix has been closed.
 Last year, the popular supermarket chain was open on Christmas Eve, but closed on Christmas Day.
-According to a report from Heavy, the grocery store closed on Christmas Day so that employees could spend the day with their family.
-Currently, the only holiday hours that are available on the stores website are their Thanksgiving hours, but if they follow suit with last years hours, they may likely be closed on Christmas again this year.
+Currently, the only holiday hours that are available on the store’s website are its Thanksgiving hours, but if the company follows suit with last year’s hours, all locations will likely be closed on Christmas Day this year as well.

-Publix will reopen on Friday with their regular store hours.
-For most stores, that means doors will open at 7 a.m. and remain open until their regularly scheduled closing time which is typically 10 p.m. at night.
+Publix grocery stores will reopen on Friday and will have regular store hours.
+For most stores, that means that doors will open at 7 a.m. (local time) and remain open until its regularly scheduled closing time which is typically 10 p.m.

 Cooking the turkey this year?
 Check out our tips and tricks for preparing, roasting, and carving the perfect Thanksgiving turkey!
 What are some things you always do when cooking a turkey? https://t.co/zbPD41ouq4 pic.twitter.com/QR3rpgdAWE